 For gifted children with disabilities and behaviours that mask their potential, a different identification process is advisable.
 Queensland Association for Gifted and Talented Children Inc (QAGTC) recommends that families considering formal assessment of their child’s giftedness seek to involve professionals who are experienced with assessing ability in gifted children.

-Gifted education policy in Queensland was first developed in 1985, based on the Renzulli definition.
-By 1993, Queensland departmental policy definition was:
+Gifted education policy in Queensland was first developed in 1985.
+The latest policy states:

 Students who are gifted excel, or are capable of excelling, in one or more areas such as: